mzfr/takeover/Readme.md

 __Why not use one liner?__

 yeah I know that I can write a one liner combined with tools like nuclei or subjack but I kind don't want to :)

+__Can I use different Providers list?__

+Currently no, but I plan to add this feature so like you can use file from subjack or if you make your own.

 ## Usage